Pirate-Hunter-Zoro/Multi-Strat-RL/README.md

 # Multi-Strategy Rainbow DQN Implementation

 **Author:** Mikey Ferguson
-**Status:** Complete
+**Status:** Complete (Enhanced)

 ## Overview

 This repository contains an implementation of a **Rainbow DQN** agent for the 2025 RL Independent Study Final Project.
-The agent integrates features from three distinct categories of reinforcement learning advancements to solve discrete control environments.
+The agent integrates features from distinct categories of reinforcement learning advancements—Algorithm Specific, Algorithm Agnostic, and Adversarial—to solve discrete control environments.

 The project performs a full ablation study (grid search) over 16 configurations ($2^4$) to isolate the effects of each technique on agent performance.